skttl/konstrukt-documentation/collections/field-views.md

 ## Setting the field view of a list view field

 A field view is assigned to a list view field as part of the list view configuration.
-See [List View API Documentation](collection-list-views.md#setting-the-view-of-a-field) for more info.
+See [List View Documentation](list-views.md#setting-the-view-of-a-field) for more info.